-Babington 25: Meet the members of our original rural retreat
+Meet the members of Babington House, our first rural retreat

-Monday 15 May 2023 By Soho House Photography by Mark Anthony Fox Hair and makeup by Liz Daxauer
+Wednesday 21 August 2024 By Yasemin Celepi Photography by Mark Anthony Fox Hair and makeup by Liz Daxauer

-Each of our Houses is unique, but as our second-ever club and first countryside outpost there’s a special place in our hearts for Babington House.
-The honey-hued Georgian manor is the birthplace of Cowshed and the original home of garden-to-table dining, but it has also played host to some of our most memorable member moments over the past 25 years; from parties and weddings to post-Glastonbury wind-downs.
+The opening of all our new Houses is special, but as our second-ever club and first countryside outpost, the arrival of Babington House was a particularly significant moment in the Soho House journey.
+The honey-hued Georgian manor is the birthplace of Cowshed and the original home of our garden-to-table dining concept.
+It has also played host to some of our most memorable member moments over the past almost-three decades; from parties and weddings to post-Glastonbury wind-downs.

-But as ever, it’s our members who bring the real magic.
-As Soho House’ Founder Nick Jones says, ‘it’s not about one set – our Houses should be filled with creatives of all ages’ and we’re proud that Babington is a home away from home for every type of member.
+As always, it’s our members who breathe life into the House.
+As Soho House’s founder Nick Jones says, ‘It’s not about one set – our Houses should be filled with creatives of all ages’, and we’re proud that Babington is a home away from home for every type of member.
 Musicians, designers, writers, directors and now the next generation of creatives – we’re celebrating the best of Babington with the people who make it.

 1. Pearl Lowe, designer